redwoodjs/redwood/docs/docs/docker.md

 If your api side or web side depend on env vars at build time, you may need to supply them as `--build-args`, or in the compose files.

+This is often the most tedious part of setting up Docker.
+Have ideas of how it could be better?
+Let us know on the forums!

 :::

 The first time you do this, you'll have to use the `console` stage to go in and migrate the database—just like you would with a Redwood app on your machine: